LayerXcom/safety-oracle/README.md

 See: https://hackingresear.ch/cbc-inspector/

-Recalculating levels happen worst V times and the recalculation runs in O(J) time, so the total time complexity is O(VJ).
+Recalculating levels happen worst V times, and the recalculation runs in O(J) time.
+Therefore the total time complexity is O(VJ).

 #### Metrics